 - Predictive calculation of power cost using the demand-based approach.

 - Real-time analytics and visualization of the data on power consumption.

-- the dynamic output of usage insights on functional dashboards and reports.
+- Dynamic output of usage insights on functional dashboards and reports.

-- storage of the power surplus which can be used in the cases of an unexpected power outage.
+- Storage of the power surplus which can be used in the cases of a power outage.

-- manual management of electricity distribution in the cases of power outage which helps select and keep the most important power feed on.
+- Manual management of electricity distribution in the cases of power outage which helps select and keep the most important devices on.